ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/packages-modules/index.md

 ---
-title: "AG Grid Packages & Modules"
+title: "AG Grid Packages vs Modules"
 ---

 There are two main ways to add AG Grid to your application depending on your requirements and priorities with respect to bundle size / developer effort.

-## Introduction

 You can install AG Grid by either using our feature complete `packages`, or by cherry picking the feature `modules` specific to your application's grid requirements.

 ## Which to use?